Updated September 4, 2022 . AmFam Team

 Struggling with these questions?
 Ask a friend or family member to answer these questions about you.
-Chances are they’ll have insight about yourself you may not have considered.
+Chances are they’ll have insight you may not have considered.

-Next, you’ll also want to ask yourself what may keep you from attaining your goals.
-By identifying possible roadblocks now and starting to think about how you can avoid or stop them, you can save you a lot of time down the line.
+Next, ask yourself what may keep you from attaining your goals.
+By identifying possible roadblocks and thinking about how you can avoid or stop them, you can save a lot of time down the line.

 Ask yourself these key questions:

 Be sure to take advantage of any opportunities that may help you achieve your goal faster.
-These are actions you should consider starting or events you may want to go to.
-For example, if you’re working on a career goal, commit yourself to registering virtual events or seminars that you’ve always wanted to attend.
+For example, if you’re working on a career goal, commit yourself to attending events or seminars — either in person or virtually — that you’ve always wanted to attend.
 These opportunities may just be the extra boost of help you need.

 Now that you’ve written down the skills you’ll need, try answering these questions to make your plan more actionable:

 A great way to stay on track while working to achieve your goals is to share your goals with others.
 Having someone to help you along the way or offer words of wisdom can make a huge difference and keep your goals viable.
-Take time to jot down everyone you think can that may be willing to help you along the way.
+Take time to jot down everyone you can think of who may be willing to help you along the way.
 Friends, family, coworkers — often your support network is larger than you think!

 Revisit your personal development plan often and be sure to note if anything isn’t going well.
-Identifying challenges and work on ways to improve the process.
-This step is a difficult but key part of your personal development journey.
+Identify challenges and work on ways to improve the process.
+This step can be difficult, but it's a key part of your personal development journey.